-Switzerland offers two primary company structures for international founders: the GmbH (limited liability company, CHF 20,000 capital) and the AG (stock company, CHF 100,000).
-Both can be set up remotely.
-Here is everything you need to know.
+Switzerland offers two primary company structures for international founders: the GmbH (CHF 20,000 capital) and the AG (CHF 100,000).
+Both can be set up 100% remotely in 3–4 weeks.
+CHF 0 notary fees via our UBS partnership.

 3–4 weeks